wang-q/withncbi/pop/README.md

     Or send what you want to me and let me do the job.

-* I've a very good assembly on chromosome level, but I can't find it in WGS.
+* I have a very good assembly on chromosome level, but I can't find it in WGS.

     Best genomes on the world went to NCBI RefSeq.
 Use tools in `util/` to download them.
-Examples can be found in `pop/OPs.md`.
+Examples can be found in `pop/OPs-download.md`.